Fudan-iGEM/2023-wiki/docs/src/implementation.md

 ## Overview

 With the continuous deterioration of the Earth's environment, the day will come when mankind has to migrate to another planet.
 Mars, as the closest Earth-like planet, might be the first destination for interstellar migration.
-This year, our team created a lichen-like biofilm with cyanobacteria and *E. Coli* to **modify the environment of the Martian surface**, preparing a "second home" for mankind.
+This year, our team created a lichen-like biofilm with cyanobacteria and *E. coli* to **modify the environment of the Martian surface**, preparing a "second home" for mankind.
 The biofilm could **survive the harsh environment of Mars**, with high radiation, severe drought, huge temperature differences, and extreme sandstorms, and **transform bare rocks into fertile soil**.
 Using our products adeptly and correctly, the ultimate goal of terraforming Mars might be accelerated.
 Besides, our product is of environmental and commercial value, with **potential applications in multiple fields on Earth**.

 ## Instructions for use